yvettemuki/typeflow-editor/README.md

 ### To set the specific element type group, click the "gear" icon to open the element type setting panel
 <img src="https://github.com/yvettemuki/typeflow-editor/raw/master/static/images/element_setting.png" width="60%">

-### After drag the one of the elements in three types of Definition(PureFunction/InputEndpoint/OutputEndpoint), the form will display to fill
+### After drag one of the elements in three types of Definition(PureFunction/InputEndpoint/OutputEndpoint), the form will display to fill
 <img src="https://github.com/yvettemuki/typeflow-editor/raw/master/static/images/inputForm.png" width="60%">

 ### After fill some Definition creating forms, you can connect them in the rule:
-###### only same the name output of one Definition instance can connect to another Definition instance's same name input
+###### only the same name output of one Definition instance can connect to another Definition instance's input with the same name
 <img src="https://github.com/yvettemuki/typeflow-editor/raw/master/static/images/connection_1.png" width="30%">
 <img src="https://github.com/yvettemuki/typeflow-editor/raw/master/static/images/connection_2.png" width="30%">